NVIDIA/aistore/docs/join_cluster.md

 * [CLI: `ais cluster` command](/docs/cli/cluster.md)
 * [Scripted integration tests](https://github.com/NVIDIA/aistore/tree/main/ais/test/scripts)

-## Joining a Cluster: _discovery_ URL, and more
+## Joining a Cluster: _discovery_ URL

 First, some basic facts.
-AIStore clusters can be deployed with an arbitrary number of AIStore proxies.
-Each proxy/gateway implements RESTful API and provides full access to objects stored in the cluster.
-Each proxy collaborates with all other proxies to perform majority-voted HA failovers (section [Highly Available Control Plane](ha.md).
+AIStore clusters can be deployed with an arbitrary number of AIStore proxies (a.k.a. gateways).

+Each proxy/gateway implements RESTful APIs (both native and S3 compatible) and provides full access to user data stored in the cluster.

+Each proxy collaborates with other proxies in the cluster to perform majority-voted HA failovers (section [Highly Available Control Plane](ha.md).

 All _electable_ proxies are functionally equivalent.
 The one that is elected as _primary_ is, among other things, responsible to _join_ nodes to the running cluster.